cecilitse/product-owner-upskilling-challenges/06-building-api/README.md

 ### Details of one activity

-Second step, implement the next endpoint of the Version 1: get activity details.
+Second step, implement the next endpoint of the Version 1: get the details of an activity.
 As a reminder, the endpoint URL is based on the ID of the activity we're looking for.

-Do to that, you'll also need to user **parameters**.
+To do this, you'll also need to use **parameters**.

 ### Filter activities